UnchartedBull/OctoDash/README.md

 If you get the `Cannot open virtual console 2 (Permission denied)` error run `sudo chmod ug+s /usr/lib/xorg/Xorg` and reboot.

-#### Creating config manually
-If you don't want to use the Config Wizard you can also create the config manually.
-Just copy `sample.config.json` and adjust it according to your setup.
-Copy the file to `~/.config/octodash/config.json` (for Raspbian).
-For other OS please refer to the [Electron Docs](https://electronjs.org/docs/api/app#appgetpathname).

 ### Website

 This option does not allow you to change your config via the UI and the styling may be a little off for you, due to your browser engine.
 It may improve performance slightly if you use a very lightweight browser.

-- Clone the repository - `git clone https://github.com/TimonGaebelein/OctoprintDash && cd OctoprintDash`
+- Clone the repository - `git clone https://github.com/UnchartedBull/OctoDash && cd OctoDash`
 - Install all the dependencies - `npm install`
 - Adjust `src/assets/config.json` accordingly to your installation
 - Build the app - `ng build --prod`